crate/services-docs/docs/tutorials/quick-start.md

 ## Deploy Cluster

-As next step we want to deploy our first CrateDB cluster.
-If you are still on the **"Clusters"** page you can follow these steps:
+As next step, let's deploy the first CrateDB cluster.
+If you are still viewing the **"Clusters"** page, please follow these steps:

 1. Click on **"Deploy cluster"** in the middle of the screen.
 2. Provide a cluster name, which will be part of the hostname of your cluster.